Skip to main content

 OnLeaks / SmartPrix

-We’ve now gotten our first rumor of the new Z Fold 6 Ultra, with Android Headlines revealing that a Samsung phone with SM-F958N as its model number was spotted.
+One rumor about the Z Fold 6 Ultra came from Android Headlines, revealing that a Samsung phone with SM-F958N as its model number was spotted.
 For those unfamiliar, the number “8” at the end of the model typically indicates an Ultra edition of a Samsung phone.
 That’s the case with the S24 Ultra, which goes by model number SM-S928B.

 Unfortunately, at this point, we don’t have any additional details about the Z Fold 6 Ultra, aside from the fact that it’ll be the first time Samsung has introduced an Ultra model to its folding phone lineup.